 Electronic magnification glasses allow users to zoom in on near objects like books, documents, and phone screens.
 At the same time, they can adjust settings to view distant objects such as televisions, signs, and faces.
 This flexibility makes them ideal for daily use.

-Wearable low vision glasses like Vision Buddy include multiple viewing modes that users can switch between easily.
+AI low vision glasses like Vision Buddy include multiple viewing modes that users can switch between easily.
 Reading mode enhances text clarity and contrast, while distance mode improves recognition of objects across the room.

 This dual functionality reduces the need to carry multiple low vision aids.
 It also improves comfort and independence for users who need vision support throughout the day.